buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 * **Range**: 18 meters
 * **Duration**: 1 round

 You speak a one-word command to a creature you can see within range and make a gesture.
 The target must succeed on a Will Saving Throw or follow the command on its next turn.
-The spell has no effect if the target is undead, if it doesn't understand your language, or if your command would cause it harm.
+The spell has no effect if the target is undead, if it doesn' \*\*t understand your language, or if your command would cause it harm.

 Some typical commands and their effects follow.
 You might issue a command other than one described here.
 If you do so, the Narrator determines how the target behaves.
-If the target can't follow your command, the spell ends.
+If the target can' \*\*t follow your command, the spell ends.

 - *Approach*.
 The target moves toward you by the shortest and most direct route, ending its turn if it moves within 1 meter of you.
 - *Halt*.
-The target doesn't move and takes no actions.
-A flying creature stays aloft, provided that it's able to do so.
+The target doesn' \*\*t move and takes no actions.
+A flying creature stays aloft, provided that it' \*\*s able to do so.
 If it must move to stay aloft, it flies the minimum distance needed to remain in the air.
 - *Drop*.
 The target drops whatever it is holding and then ends its turn.
 - *Flee*.
 The target spends its turn moving away from you by the fastest available means.
 - *Grovel*.
 The target falls prone and then ends its turn.